kshedden/case_studies/stats485/writing_assignments.md

 4. (March 18).
 Write a revision of either your first or second memo (the precipitation/extremes memo or the natality/biplots/GLM memo).
 You should choose whichever memo recieved more critical feedback.
-You can use your previous memo as a starting point and there is no concern about "self plagiarism" in this case, but your revision should contain substantial changes to your previous submission, even if the gradetrs identified few issues with your previous submission.
+You can use your previous memo as a starting point and there is no concern about "self plagiarism" in this case, but your revision should contain substantial changes to your previous submission, even if the graders identified few issues with your previous submission.

 5. (March 25).
-TBA
+Write a memo discussing a specific finding related to blood pressure variation in US adults, based on the NHANES data.